 Add Pops of Color

 This twist on parquet flooring from Cote de Texas adds intrigue and lends rooms a vintage feel.
-This interlocking wood design looks stately and totally classy, and we can imagine it helping complete a formal dining room or a sitting room.Continue to 14 of 15 below.
+This interlocking wood design looks stately and totally classy, and we can imagine it helping complete a formal dining room or a sitting room.Continue to 13 of 14 below.

 A Textured Wood Barn Door

 It's no secret that we love barn doors, and this patterned wooden version from Remodelaholic is the perfect way to marry these two trendy design elements.
 By laying the wooden pieces in a V-shape, this otherwise simple entryway looks finished and purposefully decorated.
-Try a textured barn door in your master bedroom instead of a standard closet door.Continue to 15 of 15 below.
+Try a textured barn door in your primary bedroom instead of a standard closet door.Continue to 14 of 14 below.

 Chevron Wood in Your Kitchen

 Here's another patterned wooden wall idea that's perfect for an eat-in kitchen.
-Spotted on Designer Trapped, this easy DIY is fun and adds a diner-like element to the space.
+Spotted on Kaleidoscope Living, this easy DIY is fun and adds a diner-like element to the space.
 A patterned wooden pantry barn door is another great way to bring this look into the kitchen.